dipeshpandya/classification-challenge/README.md

 random_forest_model_accuracy_score= accuracy_score(y_test, rfc_predictions)
 round(random_forest_model_accuracy_score,3)
 ```
-The Random Forest model accuracy cscore 0.967
+The Random Forest model accuracy score 0.967

 ### Evaluating and analyzing model differences

-As expected, the Random Forest Classifer model performed better compared to Logistics Regression Model.
-Random Forest Classifer model performed better by nearly 4%.
+As expected, the Random Forest Classifier model performed better compared to Logistics Regression Model.
+Random Forest Classifier model performed better by nearly 4%.
 Having said that, you can notice that the train and testing scores for Logistics regression are more aligned as compared with Random Forest model.

 Model accuracy score comparison

-Accurancy score for Random Forest Classifier is : 0.967
+Accuracy score for Random Forest Classifier is : 0.967
-Accurancy score for Logistics Regression Model is : 0.928
+Accuracy score for Logistics Regression Model is : 0.928